Table of Contents

 - 10 Yoga Tips for Beginners

 Yoga has become an increasingly popular form of exercise around the world.
-If you have never tried yoga, you may be wondering if it is the right exercise for you, how to prepare for classes, what to expect during class, and which type is best for a beginner.
+If you have never tried yoga, you may be wondering if it is the right exercise for you, how to prepare for yoga class, what to expect during class, and which type is best for a beginner.

-As Yoga Six explains, it has been performed in India since approximately 3000 B.C., as a way to achieve harmony between the heart and soul while on the path to divine enlightenment.
-Through the years, practitioners have discovered that this practice also helps with many and eases chronic pain and pain from injuries.
+As Yoga Six explains, yoga has been performed in India since approximately 3000 B.C., as a way to achieve harmony between the heart and soul while on the path to divine enlightenment.
+Through the years, practitioners have discovered that yoga also helps with many and eases chronic pain and pain from injuries.

 10 Yoga Tips for Beginners

 Verywell Fit recommends that you research the beginning yoga poses and pranayama (yogic breathing) so that you are at least a little familiar with what the instructor is talking about in class.
 You can also read books or watch videos beforehand to get an idea of what to expect.

 Arrive to class 10 to 15 minutes before the start time.
 This will allow you to find a spot where you feel comfortable and can hear the instructor.
 Gaiam suggests finding a spot where you can watch the people in front of you to help you learn the poses.

 You will need to remove your shoes and socks before entering the yoga room.
 Some yoga studios provide cubbies right inside the room.
 If you are unsure, ask at the front desk.

 It is a good idea to let the instructor know you are a beginner and if you have any injuries or health conditions before class starts.
 The instructor can then suggest any modifications to certain poses that may be helpful to you.